 - Always check the provider’s Waste Carrier Licence documentation.
 Approved waste carriers like HIPPO will be fully licensed, and will provide paperwork taking over the responsibility for your waste and its disposal

 - Ask questions about the waste and the disposal process and you’ll find those companies that really care will be able to give you all the details.
-HIPPO is proud of its 95% recycling rate and we really know our stuff.
-Just ask
+HIPPO is proud of its 95% recycling rate.

 - Look online at the various review sites.
 HIPPO has a 5-star reputation through thousands of Trustpilot reviews.
 Check out reviews and listen to the words of genuine customers to help you make a choice.